VinMoeMac/cse15l-lab-reports/lab3.md

 911report/chapter-7.txt:            On July 30, Shehri traveled alone from Fort Lauderdale to Boston.
 He flew to San
 911report/chapter-7.txt:                and give regards to KSM.
 Jarrah alone appears to have left a written farewell-a
 ```
-- In this second command I use `grep` and the options `-i` (non case sensitive) and `-r` (search recursively through a directory and subdirectories) to find every line containing "alone " without case sensitivity in the txt files from the 911report directory and print them alongside the name of the file it is from.
+- In this second command I use `grep` and the options `-i` (non case sensitive) and `-r` (search recursively through a directory and subdirectories) to find every line containing "ALONE " without case sensitivity in the txt files from the 911report directory and print them alongside the name of the file it is from.

 # grep -l -r [https://chat.openai.com/]()
 ```